Arthur Poister

 Arthur William Poister (June 13, 1898 – February 25, 1980) was an eminent American organist, who was especially renowned as one of the country's leading pedagogues of future generations of musicians.

 Arthur Poister served as music director at Syracuse University's Hendricks Chapel from 1948 to 1965, and as organ professor from 1948 to 1967.
 Decades earlier, he taught for nearly twenty years at the Oberlin Conservatory of Music, where a large number of famous organists studied with him during their collegiate years.
-He also was a professor at the University of Redlands around the year 1933.
+He was also a professor at the University of Redlands around the year 1933.
 Later in the 1930s, he taught at the University of Minnesota.

 Poister was at Oberlin until 1948, when he moved to Syracuse University.
 The move was facilitated in part by the building of several new organs at Syracuse, including a pair of concert instruments and several practice organs.
 He also had shorter teaching stints at the University of Colorado, Longwood College in Farmville, Virginia and Meredith College in Raleigh, North Carolina.
 The Arthur Poister Organ Competition was created in his honor in 1976, and is one of the leading competitions of its kind in America.